a collection of notes on areas of personal interest

 In the West – after toilets were brought into the house – the optimal house used to be designed with three bedrooms and a single bathroom, sometimes with a toilet in a separate room.
 The toilet usually had no wash hand basin associated with it which required those using the toilet to then move to the bathroom to wash their hands, assuming the bathroom was free.
 This state of affairs changed with increasing wealth when two trends were seen:

 This had the perceived advantage of providing an alternative toilet as well as allowing visitors to have access to a toilet and wash hand basin without using the family’s bathroom.
-In fact the room, always located downstairs, was usually named the Guest washroom and tended to double as a cloakroom.
+In fact the room, always located downstairs, was usually named the Guest washroom and tended to double as a cloakroom if there was space to hang clothes out of the way of water.

 With time and increasing wealth another bathroom was added, usually as an en-suite addition to the master bedroom, the second bathroom being shared by the occupants of the other two bedrooms.
 Where space was at a premium the en-suite bathroom might only have a shower rather than a bath, a bath being provided in the second bathroom.